UUbaidd/Transformer_Form_Scratch/README.md

 **Transformer Block:**

 After MHA layer we add output of Attention layer back to input of attention layer.
 Also for FFNN we add output of FFNN back to input of FFNN.
 This process is called residual connections or skip connections.
 Without this training a model with many layers would be impossible.
 It solves vanishing gradient problem, preserves identity, features refinement.

+**Language Model**
+Now at the end we have LanguageModel class.
+This is final step where we generate output.
+It is where we combine all those layers to generate output.

+In this class we generated embedding matrix (already discussed).
+First we replace token id with 512 dimensional vector.
+Then it does positional embeddings.
+As our model expects data in batch form, so we turn shape of sentence into shape of batch.
+Then we apply masking (already discussed).
+Then data enters into the transformer block.
+Then we gets raw score for our possible word in our dictionary.

+Raw logits are hard to work with so we use softmax function to convert them in readable form.
+Then we get matrix where every row sums to 1.0.
+For example.

+  **{“the”:0.5, “car”:0.5}**

+Then model picks one token from that list and print out on the scree.